At Porter Medical Center, we want to make sure that cost doesn’t prevent you from getting the care you need.

 Other Special Services for Patients

 The UVM Health Network and MVP Health Care have partnered to co-create an innovative Medicare Advantage plan shaped by Network physicians to better meet the needs of older adults in Vermont and northern New York.
-The plan is expected to begin on January 1, 2022.
-For more information, click here
+For more information, or to enroll, visit the UVM Health Advantage website.

 Sign and spoken language interpreters are available for people receiving care at the Porter Center.
 For further information, call: